ujjwal-kr/hackathon-starter/README.md

 # Hackathon Starter

-A full stack JavsScript template to quickly get started on a hackathon or some equivalent business you are up to.
+A full stack JavaScript template with authentication to quickly get started on a hackathon or some equivalent business you are up to.

 > **Warning**:
 In heavy development, use at your own risk.